Contracting — Phil-Am Insurance Phil-Am Connect

 📅

-If you currently have contracts under another top-of-hierarchy and want to transfer to Phil-Am/Spark before AEP, you must submit your transfer request before the deadlines below.
-We recommend starting the process immediately.
+If you currently have contracts under another top-of-hierarchy and want to transfer to Phil-Am/Spark before AEP, you must complete your transfer before the carrier deadlines below.
+Each carrier now has two deadlines — one if you transfer without a release (a 60–90 day waiting period applies), and a later one if you transfer with a signed release (processed immediately).

 🚨

 Missing a deadline means you cannot move that carrier until January 1, 2027.
-Don't wait — request your contract on the Spark platform now to initiate the transfer.
+Don't wait — submit your contracting request now to initiate the transfer.
+Even without a release, submitting now starts your waiting period clock.

-For full AEP prep guidance, see: AEP 2026 Contracting Prep →
+For full AEP prep guidance, see: AEP 2027 Contracting Prep: Transferring Your Contract →

 🔓